agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 In-browser interactive documentation offers users a chance to try out and explore projects without taking effort to install them locally.
 Even when users are able to install projects, interactive documentation provides a smoother experience than copying and pasting code snippets into a local REPL, IDE/editor or Notebook.
 It can thus offer benefits for beginners and more experienced programmers alike.

+The [JupyterLite](https://jupyterlite.readthedocs.io/en/stable/) project coupled with either the [Pyodide](https://pyodide.org/en/stable/) or the [emscripten-forge](https://emscripten-forge.org/) distributions enables running Python code execution in the browser via [WebAssembly](https://webassembly.org/), such as code snippets in API examples, and/or narrative (long-form) documentation such as notebooks, tutorials, and how-to guides.

-This SPEC offers a primer on how Core Projects in the Scientific Python ecosystem can make their documentation interactive.
+This SPEC offers a primer on how Core Projects in the Scientific Python ecosystem can make their documentation interactive through these projects.
 It primarily focuses on Sphinx-based, HTML documentation workflows for projects with a Python API; however, recommendations are also made for other forms of documentation tooling.

 ### Core Project Endorsement